Get A Free Moving Quote

 • Banner University Medical Center (largest hospital in the state of Arizona with 712 beds)

-• Phoenix Children’s Hospital (ranked among top 20 hospitals in the U.S. for neonatal care and among the top 35 for pediatric cancer)
+• Phoenix Children’s Hospital (ranked among the top 20 hospitals in the U.S. for neonatal care and among the top 35 for pediatric cancer)

-• St. Joseph’s Hospital and Medical Center (Dignity Health, nationally recognized center for premier medical education and research)
+• St. Joseph’s Hospital and Medical Center (Dignity Health, a nationally recognized center for premier medical education and research)

 • HonorHealth Hospitals

-12. Jobs in Phoenix
+Schools in Phoenix

 Whether teenagers are looking for the next step on their educational journey or adults are interested in taking college courses, there are some great universities in Phoenix to choose from.
 The best secondary schools around the city are: